hello-robot/stretch_ros/stretch_demos/README.md

 ## Overview

-*stretch_demos* provides simple demonstrations for the Stretch RE1 mobile manipulator from Hello Robot Inc. For an overview of demos, we recommend you look at the following forum post: https://forum.hello-robot.com/t/autonomy-video-details
+*stretch_demos* provides simple demonstrations for the Stretch RE1 mobile manipulator from Hello Robot Inc. For an overview of the demos, we recommend you look at the following forum post: https://forum.hello-robot.com/t/autonomy-video-details

 ## Getting Started Demos